-We have audited the accompanying financial statements of Nippon Prologis REIT, Inc. ("the Company"), which comprise the balance sheets as at May 31, 2021 and November 30, 2020, the statements of income, changes in net assets and cash flows for the six-month periods then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Nippon Prologis REIT, Inc. ("the Company"), which comprise the balance sheets as at November 30, 2020 and May 31, 2020, the statements of income, changes in net assets and cash flows for the six-month periods then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at May 31, 2021 and November 30, 2020, and its financial performance and its cash flows for the six-month periods then ended in accordance with accounting principles generally accepted in Japan.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at November 30, 2020 and May 31, 2020, and its financial performance and cash flows for the six-month periods then ended in accordance with accounting principles generally accepted in Japan.